 The short answer is 12 months, which is the average treatment time.
 Of course, this means that treatments can be shorter or longer than this duration – for very mild cases treated with Invisalign Express, the treatment can be done in as little as 3 months!

 The treatment’s length depends on a variety of factors like:

 - How much treatment you need.
 Are your teeth just lightly crooked or are there some more dramatic imperfections to correct?
 The more severe your problem, the longer it will take.

 - How well you stay on track.
 Invisalign is unique in that you can take the molds out anytime you want.
-It’s advised that you only take them out to eat and to brush and floss.
+It’s advised that you only take them out to eat, brush, floss, and clean them.
 Sometimes people “cheat” on their treatment and take their Invisalign out for special occasions like proms, hangouts, or dates.
 However, be advised that the more time you spend away from treatment, the longer it will take to work.
 We advise that you wear your aligners about 22hrs/day.

 - How faithfully you keep your appointments.
 Though life can get busy, it’s important to make it to your appointments for new fittings and to receive your new mold.
 If you postpone your appointments, you postpone your progress as well.

 If you stay on top of your prescribed treatment and follow all the guidelines from your orthodontist, you’ll have the fastest treatment time for your specific tooth alignment needs.
 Remember, your Invisalign journey is only temporary.
 You’re investing in a lifetime of beautiful teeth that only requires a short time of lifestyle changes.